-- Students enrolled in arts education courses in high school will attend their courses according to the C/A/B schedule. - Teachers in visual and performing arts courses will strictly adhere to safety guidelines while teaching content based on the SC Visual and Performing Arts Standards. - Social distancing and other safety protocols must be maintained. - Teachers will sanitize surfaces before and after use. - Signage will be used to promote safety protocols. - Students will wear masks or face coverings during class time, as appropriate.
+- Students enrolled in arts education courses in high school will attend their courses according to the C/A/B schedule. - Teachers in visual and performing arts courses will strictly adhere to safety guidelines while teaching content based on the - SC Visual and Performing Arts Standards. - Social distancing and other safety protocols must be maintained. - Teachers will sanitize surfaces before and after use. - Signage will be used to promote safety protocols.